healthIMIS/internal-tools/README.md

 # Internal Tool Setup
-This repository will host our internal open source tool setup which will contain productivity tools for text- and video chat, file storage with editing tools and collaboration features and more tools for internal use-cases.
+This repository will host our internal open source tool setup which will contain productivity tools for text- and video chat, file storage with editing and collaboration features and more tools for internal use-cases.
 It is also used for planning and evaluating possible tools.

 **This is work in progress.
 Do not use it in live systems!**